jvdhorn/decaf/README.md

 A Python package for simulating diffuse scattering of X-rays in protein crystals

 # Requirements
-* Phenix/cctbx: runs in cctbx.python (2.7.x / 3.x) and depends on cctbx modules
+* cctbx/phenix: runs in cctbx.python (2.7.x / 3.x) and depends on cctbx modules
-* Numpy
+* numpy
-* Scipy
+* scipy
-* Matplotlib
+* matplotlib

 # Usage
 Make sure `cctbx.python` is available.